xCoderSai/TestTime/README.md

-As always, ❗❗DOWNLOAD AT YOUR OWN RISK❗❗
+## As always, ❗❗DOWNLOAD AT YOUR OWN RISK❗❗

-This has been a ❗PSA❗
+This has been a ❗PSA❗ from your local GitHub IT Chica. 😘

-# ❗ Test Time ❗
+## ❗ Test Time ❗

 Small script meant to disable (most) social media apps such as Skype, Discord, Steam and most Virtualization functions with 🔵 Powershell. 🔵